 - Also enter all possible subdomains here.
 The domain raidboxes.io is not automatically resolved to the same IP address for www.raidboxes.io!
 This is a very typical source of error.
 It's better to make sure a second time that all possible entries are also stored here!

-A green tick shows you the IP address in the A record of your domain provider is correct.
-If the entries are incorrect, an orange exclamation mark is displayed instead.
+You can see with a green tick whether the IP address in your domain provider's A record is correct.
+If the DNS entries are incorrect, you will see an orange exclamation mark.